 When you file a claim, DES will send you a Wage Transcript and Monetary Determination letter.
 This shows all employers you worked for and what your wages were for your base period.
-This does not guarantee you will be paid unemployment benefits, but outlines how much you could be paid and for how many weeks if you meet all requirements.
+This does not guarantee you will be paid North Carolina unemployment benefits but outlines how much you could be paid and for how many weeks if you meet all North Carolina unemployment requirements.

 To qualify for benefits, you must have qualifying wages which are defined as six times the average insured weekly wages in at least two quarters of either the Base Period or an alternate Base Period.
-To file a claim, you must have at least $780 in wage in one of the last two quarters to establish a Weekly Benefit Amount.
+To file North Carolina unemployment, you must have at least $780 in wage in one of the last two quarters to establish a Weekly Benefit Amount.

 The Weekly Benefit Amount is calculated by adding the wages paid to you in the last two completed quarters of your Base Period and dividing that number by 52.

 If that amount is less than $15, you are not eligible for benefits.
-The maximum Weekly Benefit Amount you can receive is $350.
+The maxiumum North Carolina amount — also known as a Weekly Benefit Amount — you can receive is $350.

 Benefits are available for a maximum of up to 20 weeks.

 To estimate what your weekly benefits could be, the DES has created a DES Estimate of Unemployment Insurance Benefits Calculator.